ikosmidis/mJPL-conjecture-supplementary/README.md

-R | 4.3.1
-minimaxdesign | 0.1.5
-ggplot2 | 3.4.4

-Commit 517815a is with fixed psi = 0.5 in training

-0. Compute 100 $(\rho^2, \kappa, \gamma$) points for the computer experiment and check whether MLE asymptotically exists for each one
+0. Compute 100 $(\rho^2, \kappa, \gamma$) points for the computer experiment and check whether MLE asymptotically exists for each one, and produce Figure 1 of the manuscript.

 ```bash
 Rscript --no-init-file -e \